iromero25/redux-saga-cart/README.md

 1. If the `mapStateToProps` is using/accessing `ownProps` then **it has to be typed** using the `MapToState` type that is exported by `StoreConnector`.
 The reason behind this is that `StoreConnector` cannot correctly infer `mapStateToProps` type when ownProps is involved.
 See the _mapStateToProps_ defined in the [CartItem](./src/components/cartItems/CartItem) component to see an example of this situtation.

+## Utilities

+I created the [actionCreator](./src/utility/actionCreator.ts) function that returns (as stated by its name) an Action Creator (which is in turn, also a function). `actionCreator` is strongly typed as is used to create all action creators.
+An interesting example of `actionCreator` receiving more than one argument can be seen in the [decreaseItemQuantity](./src/actions/decreaseItemQuantity.ts) file.

 ## (Integration) Testing

 I am providing integration tests for some components and as such, sagas are being tested.
 I am using React's Testing-Library and thus, my tests are focused on checking the DOM being updated accordingly, specially after a saga has bein triggered.
 Here's a list of the test files and descriptions: